egbdfX/Intensity-sensitive-IQAs/README.md

 **When referencing augLISI, please cite our related paper:**

-X. Li, K. Adámek, W. Armour, "Intensity-sensitive quality assessment of extended sources in astronomical images," ApJS, 2024. url: https://arxiv.org/abs/2407.07863
+X. Li, K. Adámek, and W. Armour, "Intensity-Sensitive Quality Assessment of Extended Sources in Astronomical Images," The Astrophysical Journal Supplement (ApJS) Series, vol. 274, no. 2, 2024, pp. 37.

 **When referencing tLISI, please cite our related paper:**